smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 # Popup Keyboards
+@![javascript]
+The SDL JavaScript Suite's `ScreenManager` currently does not support presenting keyboards.
+This will be addressed in a future release.
+!@

+@![iOS, android, javaSE, javaEE]
-Presenting a keyboard or a popup menu with a search field requires you to implement the @![iOS]`SDLKeyboardDelegate`!@@![android, javaSE, javaEE]`KeyboardListener`!@.
+Presenting a keyboard or a popup menu with a search field requires you to implement the !@@![iOS]`SDLKeyboardDelegate`!@@![android, javaSE, javaEE]`KeyboardListener`!@@![iOS, android, javaSE, javaEE].
 Note that the `initialText` in the keyboard case often acts as "placeholder text" and not as true initial text.

 ## Presenting a Keyboard